 Advertising costs are expensed as incurred and included in selling, general and administrative expenses in the consolidated statements of operations.
-Advertising costs wer\$0.5 million in 2018, \$0.7 million in 2017 and \$0.5 million in 2016.
+Advertising costs were \$0.5 million, \$0.5 million and \$0.7 million in the years ended December 31, 2019, 2018 and 2017, respectively.